RafaelWasFound/ForceBot/README.md

 # ForceBot
-This is the bot that will bring your server to the good side of the force.
+Which side of the force are you on?
+It doesn't matter!
+Add me to your server and come harness the power of the force.